top of page

 $450

-*Long lasting non-oral medications are available at additional cost for cats who are difficult to medicate at home.
+Long-lasting non-oral medications are available for cats who are difficult to medicate at home at additional cost.

 Canine Dental Procedure